Synchronous vs. Asynchronous Communication: Benefits, Strategies, and Our Advice

-As a remote team at Vibe, we’ve done our share of both synchronous and asynchronous communications.
+As a remote team at Vibe, we’ve done our share of both sync and async communications.

 Our Vibe digital whiteboard is built for collaboration, so we turn to real-time interactions when possible.
 With a 15-hour time difference between our Hangzhou, China and Seattle groups, we’ve found that meeting between 4-9 p.m.
 PST works best.
 Each team picks a weekday or two for a group meeting.
 That gives us enough synchronous time to engage with our projects as a team.

 But you can’t always plan on having your best ideas when the whole team is around.
-For those times when we’re flying solo, it’s easy to get log into the board and work alone.
+For those times when we’re flying solo, it’s easy to log-in to the board and work alone.
 And because anyone with the link can access the board , the work stays updated for everyone.
 (No need to get each member of the team up to speed individually.)

 The right mix of both communication strategies will largely depend on your team and its unique needs.
 While the exact apps you’ll use will depend on your business and the type of projects you’re working on, here are a few options that we like.